The reason lawyers aren’t better at harnessing technology isn’t their lack of tech skills.

 The Waggy-Tail Startup Guy, who says…

-Are you one of the 75% of lawyers who don’t use practice management software?
+Are you in the vast majority of lawyers who don’t use practice management software?

 Well I have some really good news.